damballa/parkour/README.md

   set of functionality fits into the whole.
 - [Serialization][serialization] – How Parkour integrates Clojure with Hadoop
   serialization mechanisms.
+- [Reducers vs seqs][reducers-vs-seqs] – Why Parkour’s default idiom uses reducers, and when to use seqs instead.
 - [Testing][testing] – Patterns for testing Parkour MapReduce jobs.
 - [Deployment][deployment] – Running Parkour applications on a Hadoop cluster.
 - [Reference][api] – Generated API reference, via [codox][codox].